Lord of the Flies: Radio

 In June 2013, BBC Radio 4 Extra broadcast a dramatisation by Judith Adams in four 30-minute episodes directed by Sasha Yevtushenko.
 The cast included Ruth Wilson as narrator, Finn Bennett as Ralph, Richard Linnel as Jack, Caspar Hilton-Hilley as Piggy, and Jack Caine as Simon.

 Graphic novel

-A graphic novel based on the book, adapted, and illustrated by Aimée de Jongh, was published on 12 September 2024 in 35 countries.
-The Dutch version of the book was sold out in a day.
+A graphic novel based on the book, adapted and illustrated by Aimée de Jongh, was published on 12 September 2024 in 35 countries.
+The Dutch version of the book sold out in a day.